autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/index.md

 ### Response status

 The interfaces whose communication method is Function Call use a common response status to unify the error format.
-For those interfaces, include the ResponseStatus shown below in the response with the name status.
+For these interfaces, include a variable of type ResponseStatus with the name status in the response.
+ResponseStatus has three members, level, code and message.
-The `level` is a classification of results.
+The level is a classification of results.
 It indicates whether the API was successful.
-The `code` is a number to identify the error cause for each API.
-The `message` is text for users.
+The code is a number to identify the error cause for each API.
+The message is text for users.

 ## Concerns, assumptions and limitations